polyptychon/poly-form-pen/README.md

 This repo is not for distribution on `npm` and `bower`.

+# Description

+This directive allows you to enhance your textarea elements with behaviour from the [pen](https://github.com/sofish/pen) library.

 ## Install

 You can install this package either with `npm` or with `bower`.